by Silvia E. Hines

-“I think I remember being both hysterical and numb, but how can you be hysterical and numb at the same time?
+“I think I was both hysterical and numb, but how can you be hysterical and numb at the same time?
 I don’t think I was screaming or anything.
 Someone on the phone had instructed me in CPR, but it didn’t work.
 I knew the baby was dead.”

 “How did you know?”
 Jenny asks.
 “You had no medical training.”
 Miriam begins to cry quietly.
 She perceives Jenny’s question to be irrelevant and annoying, maybe even condescending.
 Do you have to be a medical student to recognize death?
 But she answers anyway.

-“From the color and texture of his skin, the stillness I guess, and I couldn’t find a pulse.
-He’d been alone for five or six hours, since I’d put him back to bed, pink and warm, after nursing him at maybe 2 or 3 o’clock in the morning.”
+“From the color of his skin, the stillness I guess, and I couldn’t find a pulse.
+He’d been alone for five or six hours, since I’d put him back to bed, pink and warm, after nursing him at maybe two or three in the morning.”

 Miriam actually isn’t sure whether the baby woke that night; he’d begun to sleep through by then.
-But it seems unimportant, since she knew there was little chance this had happened in the last few minutes before she found him.
+But it seems unimportant since she knew there was little chance her baby had died in the few minutes before she found him.
 Miriam peers through tears at Jenny, who smiles grimly through her own wet, blurry eyes.

 “I never knew babies could just suddenly die like that, with no warning,” Miriam continues.
 “One minute gurgling and laughing, and the next...”
 She takes a breath.
 “Now they have those intercoms, and you can listen for your baby’s breathing all the time.”